Get to know Tim

 What are you doing in school?

 "Right now, I'm studying kinesiology.
-I think I'm going to use my degree to go into physical therapy, but I could also see myself doing research as a career."
+I think I'm going to use my degree to go into personal training, but I could also see myself doing research as a career."

 How long have you been singing in choirs?

 "The first choir I ever joined was my church choir in the third grade, which would have been 2006.
 The first serious choir I joined was the Maryland Boy Choir in 2008.
 That's when I really got into singing, so I'd have to say 2008 is when I started."

 "Performing for Joe Biden is easily the most remarkable musical memory I have.
 Being able to meet him and other prominent people in our society was remarkable, and getting a chance to put on a show for them felt even better."